10-Day Stay Food As Medicine Recipes

 9. Add a little water to avoid burning

-10. Add and mix in tamari - heat a minute or two.
+10. Add and mix in tamari - heat for a minute or two.
 Start with ½ T., taste and adjust.

 11. Remove from heat